 Avoiding Unconscious Bias

 Everyone has biases that should be acknowledged, analysed and understood.
 Unconscious bias, also known as “hidden bias” is a pattern of thinking that affects our perceptions and influences our judgement and decision making.
-Our guidance – Avoiding unconscious bias – aims to encourage surgeons to be aware of this, and to adjust their mindset so that their fellow colleagues do not misinterpret their behaviour.
+Our guidance – Avoiding unconscious bias – aims to encourage surgeons to be aware of this, and to adjust their mindset so that they can promote a positive working environment.

 Avoiding unconscious bias provides advice and support for surgeons and surgical teams.